compromise-evident/Authorship/README.md

 numbers are given backup paths just before the trade.
 Fair trade devalues the backups while defection devalues the trade: 2 anonymous users include each other's numbers in their message, asking to trade with that number.
-If verifying parties see that both user messages coincide, both new numbers are simply swapped.
+If verifying parties see that both user messages coincide, both NEW numbers are simply swapped.
 Otherwise nothing happens with each except for 2 wasted modifications.)
  7. **Group and military authorization** (numbers can be assembled using functions from multiple users.)
  8. **Animal theft management** (assign animal ID to Authorship number, registrars should easily identify animals such as by imaging a cow's wrinkly nose.)